How to Splice Electrical Wiring

 Wire splice connections must be housed inside a covered electrical box, known as a junction box.
 A junction box is usually square and made of metal.
 When installed, the box must not be concealed inside walls or ceilings so it remains accessible at all times.

-By code, the total number of conductors allowed in an outlet box, known as box fill, is limited based on the box size.
-The total of all conductors must equal less than the cubic inch capacity of the outlet box.
+By code, the total number of conductors allowed in an outlet box, known as box fill, is limited based on the box size and wire gauge.
+Conductors include not just wires, but devices like switches, receptacles, and some other metal parts as well.
+The total of all conductors must equal less than the cubic inch capacity of an outlet box.

 To calculate box fill each 14awg wire entering the box is multiplied by 2.
 Twelve gauge wires are multiplied by 2.25.
 All ground wires count as 1 multiplied by the largest wire gauge in the box.
 For example, all ground wires entering the box equal 1 X 2.25 for 12awg wire.